What is Art Club?

 When are the meetings?

-Every Friday after school from the end of September through February.
-Meetings usually run from 3:30-4:30 in room 1002.
+Every Friday after school.
+Meetings usually run from 3:30-4:30 in room 906.
 Students are also encouraged to work in small groups on their own time.

 Students wishing to be considered for membership into the Grove City High School National Honor Society will need to demonstrate outstanding performance in ALL four criteria of NHS – scholarship, leadership, service (school and community) and character.